Engoo Blog Conversation

 Suggest Materials

-Luckily, many absolute beginners are open to using materials!
+Luckily, many absolute beginners are open to using materials.
 As Tutor Jeff C. (🇵🇭) shares, “Many absolute beginners request free-talk lessons because they are new to the service and not familiar with the materials.
 They tend to appreciate it when you suggest materials.”

 However, if we suggest materials too early in the lesson, the student may feel that we are disrespecting their request or are underestimating them.

-Instead, we can start a conversation about an easy topic (e.g. hobbies) and then subtly suggest using a basic conversation lesson on that topic (e.g. this lesson on hobbies).
-For your convenience, here are the topics covered in our new basic conversation course:
+Instead, we can start a conversation about an easy topic (hobbies, for example), then softly suggest using a basic Conversation lesson focusing on that topic (such as this lesson on hobbies).

 Ask Beginner-Friendly Questions

+If the student insists on not using materials, you'll need to switch gears and continue the conversation.
 Here are some short, easy questions that you can ask:

 Notice that the questions are in the simple present tense.
 For instance, instead of “Why are you learning English?” (present continuous tense), you should say, “Why do you learn English?”
 This is easier for beginners to understand.